Ornstein-Uhlenbeck fluctuations for the line counting process of the ancestral selection graph

 Our main objective is to establish a functional limit theorem for the fluctuations of the line counting process of the ancestral selection graph around its expectation.
 For all strengths of selection (except weak selection) the fluctuations are Gaussian and the rescaled process converges to an Ornstein-Uhlenbeck process, see Theorem \ref{thm:Moran}.

-The line counting process studied here exhibits great similarities with the so-called logistic branching processes \cite{Lambert2005logistic}.
+The line counting process studied here exhibits close similarities with the so-called logistic branching processes \cite{Lambert2005logistic}.
 More precisely, if one extends the classical notion of a logistic branching process to allow for a frequency dependent branching rate, the line counting process fits into that framework.
 A logistic branching process is an extension of classical branching processes, where individuals compete with each other, mimicking the behaviour of classical deterministic logistic growth models, in particular they might have a centre of attraction, meaning that there exists some point $n_0\in \N$ such that the process in expectation moves towards $n_0$.
 For a precise definition of a logistic branching process we refer to Section \ref{sec:logisitic_branching}.
 The similarities between the logistic branching process and the line counting process suggests that the same limiting objects should arise, which we prove in Theorem~\ref{thm:logistic_branching}.
 In Theorem~\ref{thm:logistic_branching} we study a class of logistic branching processes which admit a centre of attraction and prove that the fluctuations are Gaussian.
 However it is still an open question which are the most general birth and death processes showing the same limiting behaviour.